There’s a Chimney Here Too!

 Which took me back to my car through, I believe the Hugh M. Alcorn Preserve.

 Further up the Metacomet, one can access the Root-Colson and Prekop Properties of the SLC which, I believe, don’t really contain anything, let alone another awesome chimney.
-There may be an access trail from the Metacomet to Mountain Road, but really, no one needs to bother with that.
+There may be an access trail from the Metacomet to Mountain Road, but really, no one needs to bother with that – which isn’t to say they aren’t important preserves from a land protection standpoint, for they certainly are.